chi-rb/chi-cloud/README.md

 cloud update v1.4.0
 ```

-## Getting Started

-### How to initialize a cloud?
+## How to manage a cloud?

-Cloud can be used to generate a new Rails app by running:
+Clouds are the combination of a Rails app and all his required infrastructure.

+All the following commands are designed to be executed from the root path of an already initialized cloud except `init`.

+### Init

+Generates a default Rails app with the corresponding infrastructure in the specified location:
 ```
-cloud init path_to/awesome/new_app
+cloud init awesome/app
 ```
-This will generate a Rails app from the current stable Rails branch.

-A Cloud deployment can be added to an existing Rails app by navigating to the root directory and running:
+Or used to add to an existing Rails app by navigating to the root directory and running:
 ```
 cloud init
 ```
 This will leave the existing application intact with the addition of a `cloud` directory, that will contain the required configuration plus tmp folder with samples of some suggested tweaks.

-## How to manage a cloud?

-All the following commands are designed to be executed from the root path of an already initialized cloud.

 ### Destroy